 Historic church relationship, open to all

-Around 50 percent of students and 70 percent of faculty members are Mennonite affiliated.
-Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, Baptist, and Lutheran traditions as well as non-denominational churches.
-All full time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
+Around 40 percent of students and 70 percent of faculty members are Mennonite affiliated.
+Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist and Baptist traditions, as well as non-denominational churches.
+All full-time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
 Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College Commitment to Community Standards.
 All who are willing to search for truth with integrity are welcome.

 Goshen College is authorized by the Indiana Office of Educator Licensing and Development and accredited by the National Council for Accreditation of Teacher Education [www.ncate.org] for the preparation of elementary and secondary school teachers.

-The department of nursing is approved by the Indiana State Board of Nurses Registration and Nursing Education and by the Commission on Collegiate Nursing Education [www.aacn.nche.edu/ccne-accreditation].
+The division of nursing is approved by the Indiana State Board of Nurses Registration and Nursing Education and by the Commission on Collegiate Nursing Education [www.aacn.nche.edu/ccne-accreditation].